Difference Between Glaucoma and Cataract

 Glaucoma is a disease that concerns the eye and relates to pressure changes in it.

-There are fluids in the eye that helps in the transfer of light rays and help in the shock absorption property of the eye.
+There are fluids in the eye that help in the transfer of light rays and help in the shock absorption property of the eye.

-The aqueous chamber of the eye is filled with the aqueous humor that is the fluid in the anterior part of the lens.
+The aqueous chamber of the eye is filled with aqueous humour, the fluid in the anterior part of the lens.

-As the fluid increases, and if the eye loses the ability to drain out the present fluid methodically, then it leads to accumulation.
+As the fluid increases, if the eye loses the ability to drain out the present fluid methodically, it leads to accumulation.

-This accumulation of aqueous humor leads to a build-up of pressure in the surrounding walls of the eye.
+This accumulation of aqueous humour leads to a build-up of pressure in the surrounding walls of the eye.

 When the eye can’t release the excess fluid, the increase in pressure on the optic nerve due to the surrounding medium is called intraocular pressure.